 With study at Los Angeles Bible Institute, she continued her musical education, becoming an accomplished pianist.
 But there was no piano in Lisuland.
 The long, long mountain trails over which she travelled into that country as a gospel messenger were hazardous enough without any but the most essential burdens.
 For Christ’s sake Leila made her choice, but how many hundreds throughout the mountains and valleys of the Salween will join in heaven’s music because she was willing for sacrifice.

-Under the direction of J. O. Fraser, Alan and Leila Cooke laboured in the gospel among the Lisu Tribe.
+Under the direction of J. O. Fraser, Allyn and Leila Cooke laboured in the gospel among the Lisu Tribe.
 Long periods of separation from her two boys proved a trial to be cheerfully borne for His sake as all who knew her can testify.
 Hardship and loneliness only served to beautify that life yielded to God.
 She herself made frequent and distant itineraries for evangelistic work and many months were spent in translating the Scriptures into Lisu.

 These labours, including the continuous care of many sick and needy, filled the large part of her twenty-five years of missionary career.
 In her final illness she was carried back from the village where she had gone to teach, and on May 7th, 1943, from a rudely constructed Lisu shack God’s missionary heroine went in to see the King.